 The Simplicity of the Bach System

-Each remedy associates itself with a basic human emotion.
-Mimulus, for example, is the remedy for when we are anxious or afraid about something specific.
+Each remedy is associated with a basic human emotion.
+Mimulus, for example, is for when we are anxious or afraid about something specific.
 Taking the remedy helps us overcome our fear and face it with courage.

 How the remedies are made

-And for other remedies – mostly the woodier plants and those that bloom when the sun is weak – he chose to use the boiling method which means boiling the flowering parts of the plant for half an hour in pure water.
+And for other remedies – mostly the woodier plants and those that bloom when the sun is weak – he created the boiling method in which a remedy maker boils the flowering parts of the plant for half an hour in pure water.

-In both cases the heat transfers the energy in the flowers to the water.
-This is then filtered and an equal quantity of brandy is added to the energised water as a preservative.
+In both cases the heat transfers energy in the flowers to the water.
+The energised water is then filtered and an equal quantity of brandy is added to it as a preservative.
 This creates the mother tincture.

-The Mother Tincture is then further diluted at a ratio of two drops to every 30 ml to make the stock bottles that you see in the shops.
+Mother tincture is then further diluted at a ratio of two drops to every 30 ml to make the stock bottles that you see in shops.